luc-polo/Advanced-Time-Series-Analysis-and-Forecasting-of-Financial-Data/README.md

-The goal of this practical work was completed as part of my Time Series course.
+This practical work was completed as part of my Time Series course.
 The goal of the project is to analyze and **model the time series behavior of Euro/USD and Gold/USD exchange rates** using several appropriate time series models like AR, ARMA, ARCH, and GARCH models.
 I evaluate and forecast future observations with confidence intervals and study the heteroscedasticity in financial time series data.

 In this project, the main topics I address are:
 - Stationarity & Series differencing